I have always been into Art and as a child I always had a pencil in my hand, I even ended up teaching it!

 At primary school I was encouraged to sew and by the time I went to secondary school had already made a cross stitched belt, an embroidered bag in which to keep my sewing and a pieced apron.
 All using stitches I never remember the names of.
 I continued to make my own clothes through my student days and beyond but stopped as work and children took my time.

-I joined Ribble Creative Stitchers over 10 years ago and have enjoyed the many and various textile workshops I have attended with my ancient sewing machine.
+I have been a member of Ribble Creative Stitchers for many years and have enjoyed the many and varied textile workshops I have attended with my ancient sewing machine.
 I have been described as a sponge, soaking up as many different techniques and skills as I can and rarely finishing anything, but thoroughly enjoying it all.
 If I were to favour any particular way of working it would be drawing with machine stitching over appliqué on fabric I have coloured myself.